chase-eck/academic-kickstart/content/authors/admin/_index.md

   url: "https://arizona.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the health and welfare effects of the safety net and health policy.

 interests:
-- Labor Economics
+- Labor & Health Economics
-- Health Economics
+- Public Policy
-- All the other Economics

 education:
   courses: